Flight of the Amazon Queen

 This is an enjoyable game, although not as good as the Lucasarts contemporaries this game is trying to mimic.
 I laughed out loud at some of the jokes, and I think the voice acting for Joe King is nicely done.
 The voice acting of the other characters is so-so,...

-You might also like these adventure games
+Players of this game, also enjoyed these adventure games

 Adventure Games by Interactive Binary Illusions